Shopify vs Squarespace

 Manage Shopify on Your Mobile

 In addition to that, Shopify offers over 1,200 different apps to assist with tasks.
-Many of these apps can be used to automate certain tasks to focus on more critical aspects of their e-commerce experience, such as marketing and sales records.
+Many of these apps can be used to automate specific tasks to focus on more critical aspects of their e-commerce experience, such as marketing and sales records.

 Shopify also creates apps that support sites with specific needs depending on which country they are operating from.
 Additionally, the templates on offer are easy to use and mobile-friendly.